 For the last couple of years, the blockchain has been the focus of the millions of eyeballs around the world, thanks to Bitcoin.
 No wonder, many companies are trying new ways to develop a blockchain PoC to optimize their business process.

-Let’s take a look at the most interesting proof of concepts that companies in various industries invest into.
+Let’s take a look at the most interesting proof of concepts that companies in various industries invest in.
 We may very well spot the best practices and use cases for deploying blockchain solutions.

 Blockchain PoCs in Telecom